uhryniuk/tally/README.md

 `tally` offers options that can be updated using the `tally set` subcommand.
 The options include

 * *Count*: Set the current value of the provided counter
-* *Step*: The amount to step the counter when add/sub is called.
+* *Step*: The amount to add/sub when the command is used.
-* *Template*: Template to render when the `tally <name>` command is called
+* *Template*: Template to render when the `tally <name>` command is used.
-* *Default*: Count to render and operate on when the base `tally` command is called without a name.
+* *Default*: Counter to use when the base `tally` command is called without a name.

-These examples demonstrate the extent in which these features could be leverage.
+These examples demonstrate the extent in which these features could be leveraged.

 #### Updating count and step